 But we shouldn’t allow social etiquette to inhibit us from being redemptively vulnerable with one another which is where you share your genuine struggles as a form of truth telling that invites others to share their struggles, creating a safe place for bearing one another’s burdens.

 In Acts 17:27, 28 Paul says, “seek God, and perhaps feel their way toward him and find him.
 Yet he is actually not far from each one of us, for In him we live and move and have our being”.

 Therefore, because our existence is contingent on God, our ability to be real and authentic is inseparable from our relationship with God.
 In this sense, our longing for authenticity is a longing for God.
 So, as we are being conformed to the image of Christ it could very well be said that we are becoming more real . . .more authentic.”

 What does being your authentic self mean?
 As Christians, “Being conformed to the image of Christ” is the title of our life journey, our autobiography.
-As we take small, daily steps towards this goal we become free, liberated, unrestrained.
+As we take small, daily steps toward this goal we become free, liberated, and unrestrained.